 These rooms are great for one person, but two people can fit, although a little tighter.

 These rooms have two chairs that face each other and form one of the two beds at night.
 The second bed comes down from above.

-Bedrooms offer the most space and amenities out of all of Amtrak’s accommodations.
+Bedrooms offer the most space and amenities out of Amtrak’s accommodations.

 Bedrooms have a sofa and a chair and include a small room that consists of a shower and toilet.
 On the outside of that space are a sink and mirror.
 The lower berth or bed is more significant than most rooms, a little bigger than a twin but smaller than a full.

 Superliner trains have their bedrooms only on the upper level.
 Vewliner, there are two, and they are next to each other.